makrai/notes/bruyne-21-cross-framework-dutch-emo.md

 ### 3.2.2.
 Multi-Task Learning

-* In this setting, the classification (categories) and regression (dimensions) models are trained simultaneously (see Figure 2).
-We use
+* In this setting, the classification (categories) and regression (dimensions) models are trained simultaneously (see Figure 2)
-  * the same architecture and hyperparameters as in the base model.
+  * the same architecture and hyperparameters as in the base model
   * The RobBERT feature encoder allows for hard parameter sharing where the learning of features for the emotion classes and VAD prediction happens simultaneously, but has separate task-specific output layers
 * loss weights
   * Binary Cross Entropy for emotion classification and
-  * Mean Squared Error loss for VAD) are
+  * Mean Squared Error loss for VAD
-  * averaged according to pre-defined weights.
+  * averaged according to pre-defined weights
   * We test three different ratios: one where
     * VAD and classification are weighed equally (both 0.5), one where
     * classification outweighs VAD (0.75 for classification and 0.25 for VAD)
-    * VAD has the largest weight (0.75 for VAD and 0.25 for classification).
+    * VAD has the largest weight (0.75 for VAD and 0.25 for classification)

 ### 3.2.3.
 Meta-Learner (fig 3)

 * no parameters are shared between the tasks
-* a stacking ensemble is used in which two base models are trained, one for VAD
+* a stacking ensemble is used in which two base models are trained
-* The predictions (or probabilities in the case of classification) are concatenated (six values for classification and three values for VAD) and used as input for a meta-learner algorithm, in this case an SVM for classification and a linear regression model for VAD
+* The predictions (or probabilities in the case of classification) are concatenated (six values for classification and three values for VAD) and used as input for a meta-learner algorithm
+  * SVM for classification and a linear regression model for VAD
 * Nested cross-validation is used for this approach
   * training data of the meta-learner
     * when training the base models, for every test fold, a model is trained on